dirklach/frontend-framework-dirk-lach/README.md

 **My very own approach to writing friendly and scalable CSS.**

-This is a living document, based on best practices and personal experience.
+WIP ⚠️ This is a living document, based on best practices and personal experience.
 Written by Dirk Lach, Designer and Developer.

 ---